Dennis Nilsen: Murders

-Between 1978 and 1983, Nilsen is known to have killed a minimum of twelve men and boys and to have attempted to kill seven others (he initially confessed in 1983 to having killed about sixteen victims).
+Between 1978 and 1983, Nilsen is known to have killed a minimum of twelve men and boys, and to have attempted to kill seven others (he initially confessed in 1983 to having killed about sixteen victims).
 The majority of Nilsen's victims were homeless or gay men; others were heterosexual people he typically met in bars, on public transport or – on one occasion – outside his own home.
 All of Nilsen's murders were committed inside the two North London addresses where he resided in the years he is known to have killed.
 His victims were lured to these addresses through guile – typically the offer of alcohol and/or shelter.

 Inside Nilsen's home, the victims were usually given food and alcohol, then strangled – typically with a ligature – either to death or until they had become unconscious.
 If the victim had been strangled into unconsciousness, Nilsen then drowned him in his bathtub, his sink, or a bucket of water before observing a ritual in which he bathed, clothed, and retained the bodies inside his residences for several weeks or, occasionally, months before he dismembered them.
 Each victim killed between 1978 and 1981 at his Cricklewood residence was disposed of via burning upon a bonfire.
 Prior to their dissection, Nilsen removed their internal organs, which he disposed of either beside a fence behind his flat or close to Gladstone Park.
 The victims killed in 1982 and 1983 at his Muswell Hill residence were retained at his flat, with their flesh and smaller bones flushed down the lavatory.

-Nilsen admitted to engaging in masturbation as he viewed the nude bodies of several of his victims, and to have engaged in sexual acts with six of his victims' bodies, but was adamant that he had never penetrated any of his victims.
+Nilsen admitted to engaging in masturbation as he viewed the nude bodies of several of his victims, and to have performed intercrural sex upon six of his victims' bodies, but was adamant that he had never actually penetrated any of his victims.